 The paper is organized as follows.
-Section 2 presents a symmetric, two-country version of the Melitz-Ottaviano model, modified slightly to include tariffs.
-Section 3 highlights the driving forces that emerge from this model and inform our subsequent trade-policy analysis.
+Section 2 presents the model.
+Section 3 develops the three driving forces.
 Our three findings for unilateral trade-policy interventions are presented in Section 4, while our characterizations of efficient and Nash trade policies are contained in Section 5.
-Section 6 contains our results on politically optimal tariffs and the terms-of-trade rationale for trade agreements.
-Section 7 provides a partial perspective concerning the underlying reason for differences that emerge when preferences instead take a CES form.
-Section 8 concludes.
+Section 6 contains our results on politically optimal tariffs.
+Sections 7 and 8 respectively consider the possibility of CES preferences and the role of the outside good.
+Section 9 concludes.
 The Appendix contains omitted proofs.